Scalar Functions¶

 ¶

-Returns a list of regular expression matches in a string.
+Returns the first regular expression matches in a string.

 regexp_match(str, regexp[, flags])